akkeris/docs/architecture/config-vars.md

 Then start the application as normal.
 Note that the config is now stored in the `.env` file, becareful to not commit this into source control as it may contain sensitive information.
 Add the `.env` to your `.gitignore` file to ensure this does not happen.

+### Injected Runtime Config Vars

+`AKKERIS_DEPLOYMENT`

+This environment variable contains the name of the application in Akkeris.
+For example if an application is named `myapp-space` this value would be set to `myapp`.

+`AKKERIS_APPLICATION`

+This environment variable contains the name of the application key in Akkeris.
+For example if the application is named `myapp-space` this value would be `myapp-space`.

+`AKKERIS_SPACE`

+This environment variable contains the name of the space the application is in.
+For exampe if the application is named `myapp-space` this value would be `space`.

+### Injected Build Config Vars

+Environment variables are added to builds in Akkeris so that usernames and passwords to private repositories or artifact servers can be accessed.
+Any user defined config-var (e.g., not a config variable added by a database or addon) will be also added and injected into your docker build.
+In addition the following environment variables are added containing information on what caused the build to occur:

+`AKKERIS_GIT_SHA1`

+The SHA1 commit hash for the current build.

+`AKKERIS_GIT_BRANCH`

+The git branch being built.

+`AKKERIS_GIT_REPO`

+The URL of the git repo being built.